ba0f3/odbcn.nim/README.md

 coffeepots/odbc is more complex than std/db_odbc, and solves the problems described above.
-What sets odbcn apart from that library is the design philosophy. odbcn utilizes Nim RAII with no `ref` types (except for `ConnString` helper), while all handle types in coffeepots/odbc are `ref` types.
+What sets odbcn apart from that library is the design philosophy. odbcn utilizes Nim RAII with no `ref` types, while all handle types in coffeepots/odbc are `ref` types.
 The type system in odbcn emulates a subset of [ODBC state transitions][1] by representing a handle with several types, and having a handle instance transition between those types.
 This helps eliminate runtime bugs such as executing a query on a handle in a result set state.
 There are many other differences.

 [1]: https://docs.microsoft.com/en-us/sql/odbc/reference/appendixes/appendix-b-odbc-state-transition-tables?view=sql-server-ver15